 The exercise price of ISOs granted to a holder of more than 10% of the voting power of all classes of the Company's shares shall be no less than 110% of fair market value on the grant date.
 The exercise price of ISOs granted to other employees and NSOs shall be no less than 100% of fair market value on the grant date.
 Options granted under the Plan have a term of up to 10 years from grant date.
 Options granted to new employees generally vest 25% on the first anniversary service date of the grant and remainder vest ratably over the following 36 months.
-Vesting schedules for other option grants vary and are subject to approval by the board of directors.

 Restricted stock and restricted stock units granted to new employees generally vest as to 1/4th of the shares on the first anniversary service date of the grant and 1/16th of the shares vest every 3 months thereafter, so as to be 100% vested on the fourth anniversary of the vesting commencement date.

-Vesting schedules for other service and performance condition awards vary and are subject to approval by the board of directors; provided that the performance awards shall not vest at all until the performance conditions are achieved and are subject to the award's holders continuing to provide services to the Company through such vesting dates.
+Vesting schedules for other service condition, market condition or performance condition awards vary and are subject to approval by the board of directors; provided that the performance condition associated awards shall not vest at all until the performance conditions are achieved and are subject to the award's holders continuing to provide services to the Company through such vesting dates.
 The performance condition awards are automatically forfeited in their entirety, without any cost to or action by the Company, if there has been no achievement of the performance.
 The holders of restricted stock have voting power and other rights with respect to such shares, provided, however, that such shares are held in escrow and subject to forfeiture until the shares vested.

-On February 1, 2015 and 2014, the Company added 1,387,689 and 1,297,555 ordinary shares, respectively, to the ordinary shares reserved for issuance, pursuant to an "evergreen" provision contained in the EIP.
+On February 1, 2017 and February 1, 2016, the Company added 1,501,606 and 1,455,001 ordinary shares, respectively, to the ordinary shares reserved for issuance, pursuant to an "evergreen" provision contained in the EIP.
 Pursuant to such provision, on February 1st of each fiscal year, the number of ordinary shares reserved for issuance under the EIP is automatically increased by a number equal to the lesser of (i) 3,500,000 ordinary shares, (ii) four and one half percent (4.5%) of the aggregate number of ordinary shares outstanding on January 31st of the preceding fiscal year, or (iii) a lesser number of shares that may be determined by the Company's Board of Directors.

-2012 Employee Stock Purchase Plan.
-The ESPP permits eligible participants to purchase ordinary shares at a discount through contributions of up to 15% of their eligible compensation, subject to any IRS limitations.
-The ESPP provides for offering and purchase periods of six months in duration.
-The purchase price of ordinary shares is 85% of the lower of the closing market price of the Company's ordinary shares on the first trading day of each offering period or on the purchase date.
+Amended and Restated 2012 Employee Stock Purchase Plan.
+The Amended and Restated 2012 Employee Stock Purchase Plan, or ESPP, permits eligible participants to purchase ordinary shares at a discount through contributions up to 15% of their eligible compensation, subject to any IRS limitations.
+The ESPP provides each offering and purchasing period of six months in duration.
+The purchase price is 85% of the lower of the closing price of the Company's ordinary shares on the first trading day of each offering period or on the purchase date.